gdsbook/book/notebooks/08_point_pattern_analysis.md

 ```

 The quadrat test finds this to be *statistically nonrandom*, while our simulating process ensured that *within the given study area*, the pattern is a complete spatially-random process.
-Thus, quadrat counts can have issues with irregular study areas, and care should be taken to ensure that clustering is not mistakenly identified.

 ```python
 qstat_null_ashape.chi2_pvalue
 ```
+Thus, quadrat counts can have issues with irregular study areas, and care should be taken to ensure that clustering is not mistakenly identified.
+One way to interpret the quadrat statistic that reconciles cases like the one above is to think of it as a test that considers both the uniformity of points *and* the shape of their extent to examine whether the resulting pattern is uniform across a regular grid.
+In some cases, this is a useful tool; in others this needs to be used with caution.

-### Ripley's alphabet functions
+### Ripley's alphabet of functions

-A large branch of spatial statistics focuses on the distributions of three quantities in a point pattern.
+The second group of spatial statistics we consider focuses on the distributions of three quantities in a point pattern: nearest neighbor distances and "gaps" in the pattern.
 They derive from earlier work by {cite}`Ripley1991` on how to characterize clustering or co-location in point patterns.
 These each characterize some aspect of the point pattern as the distance from points increases.

-The first function, Ripley's $G$ function, focuses on the distribution of nearest neighbor distances.
-That is, the $G$ function summarises the distances between each point in the point pattern to their nearest neighbor in the pattern.
+The first function, Ripley's $G$, focuses on the distribution of nearest neighbor distances.
+That is, the $G$ function summarises the distances between each point in the pattern and their nearest neighbor.
 In the plot below, this nearest neighbor logic is visualized with the red dots being a detailed view of the point pattern and the black arrows indicating the nearest neighbor to each point.
 Note that sometimes two points are *mutual* nearest neighbors (and so have arrows going in both directions) but some are not.

 ```python